There I was, curled up under piles of covers with pillows over my head.

 9. I sent an email asking for clarification.

-Then several hours later, I rewrote the email again.
-This time I was able to complete it in three drafts and felt basically good about it (i.e. I felt it was not perfect but sufficient), so I did send it.
+Then several hours later, I started the whole journaling process all over again.
+This time I was able to complete something in three drafts and that I felt basically good about sending (i.e. I felt it was not perfect but sufficient).

 By this time I was feeling much, much, much better, calmer, clearer overall as well.

-I could tell because I was able to go back to work (i.e. write this blog post and then other blog posts I needed to finish) and focus on the present moment rather than having to constantly yank my mental leash to drag my mind away from ruminations about yesterday and shame shame shame shame shame.
+I could tell I felt better because I was able to go back to work (i.e. write this blog post and then other blog posts I needed to finish for other clients) and focus on the present moment rather than having to constantly yank my mental leash to drag my mind away from ruminations about yesterday and shame shame shame shame shame and back to present-now-here-work-life.

 Shame Slamming Is Common In Our Culture

 Shame slamming is kind of a thing in our culture, I’m realizing.
-It happens a lot on social media when one person posts a not-nice comment and then others see it and jump on board and before you know it you have to shut down your account to stop it.
+It happens a lot on social media when one person posts a not-nice comment and then others see it and jump on board and before you know it you have to shut down your account to stop all those falling dominoes from burying your car and your casa and, well, you.

 While I’ve never had anything that bad, I have definitely experienced shame slamming on social media and even here on this blog from time to time.